-The completed SDP will include detailed objectives for the coming academic year and the wider Business Plan will outline objectives for the following two years as well.
-The plan will also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.
+The completed functional plans will include detailed objectives for the coming academic year.
+The plans will also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.

-3.2 ANNUAL BUDGETS
+3.2 Annual Budgets

 Annual budgets will reflect the best estimate of the resources available to each school/academy for the forthcoming year and how those resources are to be utilised by each school/academy.
-There should be a clear link between the SDP objectives and the budgeted utilisation of resources.
+There should be a clear link between the SP objectives and the budgeted utilisation of resources.
 The budgetary planning process will incorporate the following elements:

-- forecasts of the likely number of pupils to estimate the amount of ESFA grant receivable - review of other income sources available to the individual school/academies within the MAT to assess likely level of receipts - a consolidated position reflecting the budget for the entire MAT - review of past individual performance against budgets to promote an understanding of the Trust cost base - identification of potential efficiency savings - review of the main expenditure headings in light of the strategic plan objectives and the expected variations in cost, e.g. pay increases, inflation and other anticipated changes - school/academy budgets which must be recommended by Local Governing Boards to the MAT scrutiny panel in line with published timelines.
+- forecasts of the likely number of pupils to estimate the amount of ESFA grant receivable - review of other income sources available to the individual school/academies within the MAT to assess likely level of receipts - a consolidated position reflecting the budget for the entire MAT - review of past individual performance against budgets to promote an understanding of the Trust cost base - identification of potential efficiency savings - review of the main expenditure headings in light of the strategic plan objectives and the expected variations in cost, e.g. pay increases, inflation and other anticipated changes - school/academy budgets which must be presented by the Head Teachers to the scrutiny panel in line with published timelines.

 The Chief Finance and Operating Officer, in conjunction with the Chief Executive Officer, is responsible for preparing and presenting the MAT annual budget.
-The board of Trustees must approve a balanced budget, unless otherwise agreed with the ESFA.
+The board of Trustees must approve a balanced budget as a minimum, unless otherwise agreed with the ESFA.
 This approval must be minuted, and the budget must be submitted to the ESFA in line with notified timelines and in the specified form.

-3.3 MONITORING AND REVIEW
+3.3 Monitoring and Review

 Budget monitoring reports have been developed in which variances are highlighted for discussion as appropriate.
-The consolidated position for the MAT will be presented monthly to the Senior Management Group and at least 6 times per year to the full Board.
+The consolidated position for the MAT will be presented monthly to the Senior Management Group and the Chair of the Board monthly, and at least 6 times per year to the full Board.
 Reports will include revenue income and expenditure, a balance sheet and cash flow.
 A report on investment decisions and an update on capital investment must be provided to the full board at least termly.
-Budget monitoring reports will be prepared for each school/academy in line with the accounts publication calendar issued annually.
+Budget monitoring reports will be prepared for each school/academy in line with the account's publication calendar issued annually.

-The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated and action taken where appropriate.
+The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated, and action taken where appropriate.
 Any potential overspend against budget must, in the first instance, be discussed with the Chief Finance and Operating Officer.

-4. Freedoms and delegated authorities
+4. Freedoms and Delegated Authorities